mdolab/pyXDSM/README.md

 You need to install these libraries for pyXDSM to work.
 See the [install guide](https://www.latex-project.org/get/) for your platform

 ## How do I use it?
+Here is a simple example.
+There are some other more advanced things you can do as well.
+Check out the [examples folder](https://github.com/mdolab/pyXDSM/blob/master/examples)
 ```python
 from pyxdsm.XDSM import XDSM